020 88309782

 Visible joists

-Joists are the horizontal members that run between foundations, wall or beams and carry the weight of the floors and everything on it including people and furniture.
+Joists are the horizontal members that run between foundations, walls or beams and carry the weight of the floors and everything on it including people and furniture.
 The subfloor is directly supported by the joists and it is the layer on top of it that is the visible part of the floor we see every day.

 Sometimes a gap may appear between the joist and the subfloor and become the reason for the unpleasant noises we hear when walking.
 There are several ways to fix this.
 The gaps can be filled with a simple shim or a construction adhesive.
-Keep in mind that construction adhesives are solvent-based and attempting this without proper equipment (like respirator) can be dangerous for your health.
+Keep in mind that construction adhesives are solvent-based and attempting this without proper equipment (like a respirator) can be dangerous for your health.

 As we have already mentioned humidity and temperature changes can influence the wood in a bad way.
 This includes the joists, as well.
 They can warp and twist and in doing so, open up a larger gap.
 Such a gap should be dealt with by nailing a wooden piece along the damaged joist to support the subfloor in combination with construction adhesive.